 Of course, go ahead and dehydrate your vegetables.
 Whatever you’re using will be just fine.
 In my photo, it’s a combination of corn, carrots, green beans, peas, potatoes, broccoli, and cauliflower.
 They were part of my last frozen veggie dehydrator run.
 I happen to use an Excalibur Dehydrator, but any dehydrator will do.

 You can do single ingredient powders or just mix up all of the veggies and powder them.
-The mixture tends to take on a more neutral taste - a generic vegetable taste.
+The mixture tends to take on a more neutral taste.
 If your ratio is heavy on a particular vegetable, it may begin to take on more of that particular flavor.

 1. Pour Dehydrated Vegetables into a Blender